inventree/inventree-docs/docs/faq.md

 Sometimes, users may encounter unexpected error messages when updating their InvenTree installation to a newer version.

-The most common problem here is that the correct sequenct of steps is followed:
+The most common problem here is that the correct sequenct of steps has not been followed:

 1. Ensure that the InvenTree web server and background worker processes are *halted*
 1. Update the InvenTree software (e.g. using git or docker, depending on installation method)